 Once it’s been gutted, Nakano uses a roll of sharpened bamboo skewers to scrape the inside of the fish.
 He strips away the chewy white membrane that sticks to the flesh and clears off any clots of blood.
 “Blood can ruin sushi,” he says.

-“The training is step-by-step.
-The apprentice has to know the quality of the fish.
+Normally, filleting is an apprentice chef’s task, but today Nakano is doing it.
+“The training is step-by-step,” he says.
+“The apprentice has to know the quality of the fish.
 And if they don’t touch, they won’t know.
 But of course, the higher chef knows how the fish’s flesh feels.
 So the first thing an apprentice does is touch, and memorise.”